Digital identity: Networked identity

 A classic form of networked digital identity based on international standards is the "White Pages".

 An electronic white pages links various devices, like computers and telephones, to an individual or organization.
 Various attributes such as X.509v3 digital certificates for secure cryptographic communications are captured under a schema, and published in an LDAP or X.500 directory.
 Changes to the LDAP standard are managed by working groups in the IETF, and changes in X.500 are managed by the ISO.
 The ITU did significant analysis of gaps in digital identity interoperability via the FGidm (ƒfocus group on identity management).

 Implementations of X.500[2005] and LDAPv3 have occurred worldwide but are primarily located in major data centers with administrative policy boundaries regarding sharing of personal information.
 Since combined X.500 [2005] and LDAPv3 directories can hold millions of unique objects for rapid access, it is expected to play a continued role for large scale secure identity access services.
-LDAPv3 can act as a lightweight standalone server, or in the original design as a TCP-IP based Lightweight Directory Access Protocol compatible with making queries to a X.500 mesh of servers which can run the native OSI protocol.
+LDAPv3 can act as a lightweight standalone server, or in the original design as a TCP-IP based Lightweight Directory Access Protocol compatible with making queries to an X.500 mesh of servers which can run the native OSI protocol.

 This will be done by scaling individual servers into larger groupings that represent defined "administrative domains", (such as the country level digital object) which can add value not present in the original "White Pages" that was used to look up phone numbers and email addresses, largely now available through non-authoritative search engines.

 The ability to leverage and extend a networked digital identity is made more practicable by the expression of the level of trust associated with the given identity through a common Identity Assurance Framework.